Edowndotdown/DMG-Reader/README.md

 # Installation
+Releases
  Download the DMG Reader.bat file.
  Execute the batch file.

+Source Code
+ Download the raw file for Setup.bat and run it

+ OR

+ Download the zip file for the repo
+ Extract it
+ Run Setup.bat

 # Unmounting
  To unmount, reopen the batch file and close it after the drag-and-drop screen.